andreyorst/dotfiles/README.md

 # .dotfiles
 This repository is mostly for maintaining my [Emacs][1] configuration, although it includes some useful scripts and settings for different Linux related tools.
+There also were configurations for [Kakoune][2] and [NeoVim][3] editors, which I no longer use, but configuration files still may be useful for someone else.

 ## Structure
 The structure of this repository is pretty simple.